 The best treatment for inflammation of the arch tendon (plantar fascia) is physical exercise – but not just any form.
 While some activities such as running will worsen the condition, specially designed exercises can help you to regain your full range of foot motion and increase your stability (the arch tendon is responsible for absorbing shocks, but also for keeping the foot curve stable).
 Moreover, the right kinds of physical exercise can also help you strengthen local muscles and maintain flexibility, thereby helping to prevent the onset of similar problems in the future.

-Test if you are ready to start rehabilitating your foot with the screening tool on our plantar fasciitis diagnosis page.
+Test if you are ready to start rehabilitating your foot with the screening tool on our plantar fasciitis info page.

 What kinds of exercises are recommended for plantar fasciitis?